 Unfortunately, we were too full for dessert but the dessert menu looked very good.

 It’s always nice to find a new spot and fall in love with it!
 We decided to try Vol. 39 and walking it we appreciated the ambiance, definitely our vibe.
 Their charcuterie menu looked awesome but we had dinner plans for restaurant week, so we stuck to drinks.
 They had an extensive Old Fashioned list, and one that stood out was the Vol. 39, a $35 drink.
 I got a classic cocktail, and I couldn’t resist and he got the Vol. 39.

 We decided to stay for a second round, and the bartender created a nice floral cocktail for me, off the menu.

 We loved this spot and can’t wait to come back!
 I think the next time we are going to try the small plates.

 We always love to plan elaborate date nights, and we try to hit up as many spots as we can in one night.
 This time we decided to start at The Violet Hour.
 A speakeasy I have always wanted to go to.
-My boyfriend had mentioned that it is quiet inside, but it was surprisingly loud that evening, there was even loud music music playing!
+A friend had mentioned that it is quite inside, but it was surprisingly loud that evening, there was even loud music music playing!

 Our next stop was dinner, we went to Pub Royale since it was in the same neighborhood as Violet Hour.
 They had good Indian food as well as Indian fusion food at the restaurant.